 Ola Dantis: Oh, man… I would just say try to focus on one thing and one niche as much as you can, but as quickly as you can… Meaning if you’ve given yourself a year or two in a particular niche or particular asset class and it’s not really working for you, maybe a year or two might be a good place to say “Hey, this isn’t working.
 Can I just pivot into something else?
 Can I try something different?
 Can I reach out to a mentor or someone that can help me with this particular niche or asset class that I’m looking at?”

 Joe Fairless: We’re gonna do a lightning round.
 Are you ready for the Best Ever Lightning Round?

-Joe Fairless: [laughs] I’m sure you are!
-First though, a quick word from our Best Ever partners.
+Joe Fairless: Alright, let’s do it.
+First, a quick word from our Best Ever partners.

-Joe Fairless: Okay, best ever book you’ve most recently read?
+Joe Fairless: Best ever book you’ve recently read?

 Joe Fairless: What’s a mistake you’ve made on a transaction?